mokeWe/openmeters/README.md

 ![preview](screenshots/preview.gif)

+<small>Above is an early preview and thus may not represent the current state of the application.
+Build it yourself to see where it currently stands.</small>

-OpenMeters is an audio metering program for Linux written in Rust.
+OpenMeters is a fast and simple audio metering application for Linux, built with Rust and PipeWire.

 ## roadmap